 Creditors whose claim falls in one of these categories have to file an adversary proceeding in the bankruptcy case, typically within 60 days of the first meeting of creditors.

-Read more about whether to oppose the discharge of your claim that falls in this category.
+Creditors: Read more about whether to oppose the discharge of your claim

 A challenge to the dischargeability of one debt doesn’t prevent the debtor from getting a discharge as to the balance of his debts.